kianmatton/fortnite_easy_api/README.md

 and then for example
 print(solo_stats['wins']) to print the amount of wins

+if you fetch a image url by using item = item_search.name('Ark') url = item['image_background'] gives you the url you can show to image by using from fortnite_easy_api import show you can use show.image(url, and specify a frame name like 'Ark')

+you can also print out all the details of an item by using

+show.info(your identifier here)

-more functions for the recent matches of a user and weapon statistic lookups will come soon
+more functions for the recent matches of a user and weapon statistic lookups and challenges will come soon